Deconstructing the Properties of Solar Super Active Region 13664 in the Context of the Historic Geomagnetic Storm of

-Amongst various magnetic properties of an AR gleaned from HMI vector magnetogram SHARP data, \cite{Sinha_2022_ApJ} found that total unsigned current helicity (TOTUSJH), total unsigned vertical current (TOTUSJZ), total unsigned flux (USFLUX), total unsigned flux near the polarity inversion line (R\_VALUE), and total unsigned twist (TOTUSTWIST) are the top parameters contributing to the flare productivity \citep{Hahn_2005_ApJ}.
-These parameters are specifically identified in Figure \ref{fig:Figure 4} where we find that two out of the five of these flare relevant parameters were the highest for AR 13664 in the SDO era.
-Notably, the top five fare relevant parameters as shown by \cite{Sinha_2022_ApJ} rank more than or equal to 99.90 percentile for this super AR 13664.
-Figure \ref{fig:Figure 5} depicts the temporal evolution of these five parameters and the area for the AR 13664 during its first and second nearside transits through the solar disk wherein the arrows mark the time of occurrence of X-class flares.
-We focus only on the region within \(\pm 60^{\circ}\) central meridian distance (CMD) because projection effects are likely to impact vector magnetic field observations near the limbs.
-During the first nearside transit, we find that the flare relevant magnetic parameters under consideration increase to reach a peak -- around which most of the dynamic (X-class) flaring activity takes place (refer to Figure \ref{fig:Figure 5}).
-Notably, while the area of AR 13664 rises relatively smoothly over many days, we see evidence of a high rate of rise (i.e., rapid increase) in the total unsigned flux and other magnetic properties just before extreme flaring activity commences.
-This reinforces the hypothesis that adequate energization of the active region magnetic flux system is necessary for intense flaring activity to occur.
 The frequency of flares tend to reduce between 2024 May 11-12, when most of the flare relevant parameters have started declining.
 However, we add the cautionary note that at this time AR 13664 is also about to move out of our region of confidence (within \(\pm 60^{\circ}\) CMD) and therefore, the estimate of parameter values beyond 2024 May 12 could be compromised.